gpuweb/gpuweb/design/ErrorHandling.md

 ## *Debugging*: Dev Tools

 Implementations should provide a way to enable synchronous validation, for example via a debug shim or via the developer tools.
-The extra CPU overhead should be acceptable for debugging purposes.
+The extra overhead needs to be low enough that applications can still run while being debugged.

 ## *Telemetry* \& *Fallback*: Error Logging